 Subcommittee on Health

-Cosponsors: 1 Republican
+Cosponsors: 1 Republicans

-Referred to House Committees on:
+Referred to House Committee on:

 Subcommittee on Crime, Terrorism, Homeland Security, and Investigations